-• Ensure adequate arrangements are in place in relation to the risk of legionella.
+- Ensure adequate arrangements are in place in relation to the risk of legionella. - Ensure appropriate arrangements are in place for the storage of vaccinations and immunisations.

 You can see full details of the regulations not being met at the end of this report.